ncatlab/nlab-content/pages/0/8/8/0/10880/content.md

 ## References

-The construction goes back to and is named afzer
+The construction goes back to and is named after

 * Klaus Wirthm&#252;ller, _Equivariant homology and duality_.
 Manuscripta Math.
 11(1974), 373-390
  {#Wirthmueller74}